kkurczewski/spring-boot-jetty-jsp/README.md

 by `@SpringBootApplication`.

-In case of Jetty `tomcat-embed-core` is needed to resolve JSP view correctly but it also triggers Tomcat as a default container therefore explicit `ServletWebServerFactory` has to be defined.
+In case of Jetty `tomcat-embed-core` is needed to resolve JSP view correctly but it also triggers Tomcat as a default container therefore explicit `ServletWebServerFactory` has to be defined for Jetty.

 There is also [possibility](https://dzone.com/articles/spring-boot-with-jsps-in-executable-jars-1) to get rid of webapp folder, although verbose one and seems broken now.